Russanandres/LightROM/README.md

 ## When is the release?
 The release for Nexus 5 hammerhead version 1.0 is already out.
 For the Nexus 4, nothing really has been done.
 For S2, development has just started based on cm9 (cm7 on my phone just gives a bootloop)
 ### How well does the release work for the Nexus 4?
-What?
-Nexus 4 is still there (contrary to the text below)?
-How well does it work?
-Yes, development for the Nexus 4 has begun (although I haven't even released it for the nexus 5).
+Yes, development for the Nexus 4 has begun.
 Since the CM firmware is different, some settings from the nexus 4 are missing in the nexus 5.
 There are fewer bugs, except for the fatal one.
 The back button doesn't work.
 ## Supported devices right now.
 This rom at this time **support for Nexus 5 *Hammerhead* and Nexus 4 *Mako* only (n4 in development)!!!!!
 THE AUTHOR IS NOT RESPONSIBLE FOR A DAMAGED DEVICE!!!!** (although during installation you can hardly brick it, but believe me, it’s better not to try)
 ### Porting?
 Maybe.
-If it does, then first on nexus devices (nexus 10 and 5X (maybe)) and on Samsung devices (S2, S3, S7390).
+If it does, then first on nexus devices (nexus 10 and 9) and on Samsung devices (S2, S3, S7390, S5363).
 I'm not sure about others, I do it myself on my own devices.
 ## Bugs
 Oh yeah.
 Bugs here are just a huge amount.
 Imagine all the people on earth (about 8 billion, right?) and multiply by 2.
 That will be the total number of bugs.
 Jokes aside, here are the known issues:
 1. NFC - Partial work